NSW and the Australian Government work together to ensure federal and state laws do not duplicate planning processes.

 Projects that have been approved under the EPBC Act after 24 March 2020 may be able to meet their offset obligations in keeping with the NSW offset rules.

-You can discuss specific queries about transitional arrangements for biodiversity offsets with the NSW Department of Planning and Environment’s Biodiversity Offsets Scheme support team and the Australian Government’s Department of Climate Change, Energy, the Environment and Water.
+Discuss specific queries about transitional arrangements for biodiversity offsets with the NSW Department of Planning and Environment’s Biodiversity Offsets Scheme Help Desk and support team and the Australian Government’s Department of Climate Change, Energy, the Environment and Water.

 What are the benefits for proponents?